Macroscopic Matter Wave Quantum Tunnelling

+The BEC was produced in a hybrid trap with a crossed ODT configuration, accompanied by a weak magnetic quadrupole field.
+Due to gravity, the potential barrier height becomes lowest at the bottom of the trap (see Fig.~\ref{fig:timeseq}a and~\ref{fig:timeseq}b).
+The field gradient of the magnetic quadrupole on the X-Y plane provides a transverse confinement, as shown in Fig.~\ref{fig:timeseq}b.
+The BEC was then perturbed by varying the trap depth of ODT potential.
+The protocols of the time-varying potential include: an adiabatic ramping and two types of kick (step-kick and pulse-kick), which are non-adiabatic changes in the potential well, as shown in Fig.~\ref{fig:timeseq}a and~\ref{fig:timeseq}c (see Method).

-A series of periodic matter wave pulses via quantum tunneling was generated as Fig.~\ref{fig:growth}, which shows the time evolution of the BEC dynamics using a step-kick, 4-5 pulses tunnelled out of the BEC reservoir in 90 ms. In some cases with a larger condensate, the out-coupling pulsing can last for 200 ms to generate $>$10 matter wave pulses.
-The first pulse came out $\sim$10 ms after the kick.
-A complete pulse coupled out of the trap in $\sim{30}$ ms with peak flux $6.34\times10^{6}$ atom/s as shown in Fig. \ref{fig:growth}~(d).
-The output pulses are with a pulse duration of 10~ms defined by full-width-half-maximum, and a repetition rate of $\sim$50 ~Hz.
+By exerting a step-kick, a series of periodic matter wave pulses was generated by quantum tunnelling as in Fig.~\ref{fig:growth}a to~\ref{fig:growth}j, which shows a typical time evolution of the BEC dynamics.
+Using a step-kick, 4-5 pulses were ejected from the BEC reservoir in 90 ms as shown in Fig.~\ref{fig:growth}i and ~\ref{fig:growth}j.
+In cases with a larger condensate, the output pulsing can last for 200 ms to generate more than 10 matter wave pulses.
+The first pulse came out in $\sim$10 ms after exertion of kick (see Fig.~\ref{fig:growth}b).
+A complete pulse was ejected from the BEC reservoir in $\sim{30}$ ms with peak flux $6.34\times10^{6}$ atom/s as shown in Fig.~\ref{fig:growth}d.
+The output pulses are with a pulse duration of 20~ms defined by full-width-half-maximum, and a repetition rate of $\sim$50~Hz.
 The duty cycle is 50$\%$, which implies a symmetrical internal oscillating motion of the BEC reservoir.
 Considering the X-Y confinement by the magnetic quadrupole trap, the sinusoidal trajectory of the pulses also suggests an accompanied initial transverse momentum.
-Our observation has been predicated by the numerical simulation under similar scenarios \cite{Salasnich:2001he, Salasnich:2002dr, Dekel:2010hs}.
+Our experimental results agree qualitatively with the previous numerical simulation in several aspects, such as periodicity and pulse shape\cite{Salasnich:2002dr}.